Arts in Australia: Cinema, TV and video games

 Australia has a long history of film production.
 Australia's first dedicated film studio, the Limelight Department, was created by The Salvation Army in Melbourne in 1898, and is believed to have been the world's first.
 The world's first feature-length film was the Australian production The Story of the Kelly Gang of 1906.
 After such early successes, Australian cinema suffered from the rise of Hollywood.

 In 1933, In the Wake of the Bounty was directed by Charles Chauvel, who cast Tasmanian-born Errol Flynn as the leading actor.
 Flynn went on to a celebrated career in Hollywood.
 Chauvel directed a number of successful Australian films, the last being 1955's Jedda, which was notable for being the first Australian film to be shot in colour, and the first to feature Aboriginal actors in lead roles and to be entered at the Cannes Film Festival.
 It was not until 2006 and Rolf de Heer's Ten Canoes that a major feature-length drama was shot in an indigenous language.

 The first Australian Oscar was won by 1942's Kokoda Front Line!, directed by Ken G. Hall.

 Television broadcasting began in Australia in 1956.
-The majority of locally produced content was broadcast live-to-air, with very little local programming from these first few years of Australian TV broadcasting recorded.
+The majority of locally produced content was broadcast live-to-air, with little local programming from these first few years of Australian TV broadcasting recorded.
 Notable early arts programs were Bandstand, hosted by Brian Henderson; Six O'Clock Rock, hosted by Johnny O'Keefe and the first Australian serial drama, Autumn Affair.
 A TV series The Adventures of Long John Silver was made in Sydney for the American and British market; it was shown on the ABC in 1958.

 During the late 1960s and 1970s an influx of government funding saw the development of a new generation of filmmakers telling distinctively Australian stories, including directors Peter Weir, George Miller and Bruce Beresford.
 Films such as Picnic at Hanging Rock (1975) and Sunday Too Far Away (1975) had an immediate international impact.
-The 1980s is often regarded as a golden age of Australian cinema, with many successful films, from the historical drama of Gallipoli (1981) to the dark science fiction of the Mad Max sequels (1981–85), the romantic adventure of The Man From Snowy River (1982) or the comedy of Crocodile Dundee (1986).
+The 1980s is often regarded as a golden age of Australian cinema, with multiple successful films, from the historical drama of Gallipoli (1981) to the dark science fiction of the Mad Max sequels (1981–85), the romantic adventure of The Man From Snowy River (1982) or the comedy of Crocodile Dundee (1986).